Back in 2005, Miss May I was a bunch of friends just hanging out in a garage and playing instruments together.

 However, with Benton away in LA with Fulk whilst the rest of Miss May I are stationed back home in Michigan, there was going to be more than a fair share of problems which would arise throughout the process; “It was a little bit of a headache at first with the time difference (California is three hours behind Michigan where the rest of the band was located during recording) but I feel after the first week it just meshed and made sense.
 It was such a relief though to have Drew and Nick Sampson (who worked with the instrumental members of Miss May I) get on together as everyone was in it to win it!”

-Benton also mentioned “they [Nick and the other members of Miss May I] were a little bit closer to home; their whole camp was based in Dayton, Ohio so it’s right down the road.
+Benton also mentioned “they were a little bit closer to home; their whole camp was based in Dayton, Ohio so it’s right down the road.
 I think they were about three hours away from home but they were still in a hotel for a couple of months.”, as well as how “I came to LA right before the record started.
 It ended up that the guys who were doing my record were basically my neighbours; I walked to the studio literally every single day, it was crazy!”

 Along the way as well, Miss May I made it clear that they wanted to challenge each other and push each other out of their comfort zone to get the best out of each other for the new album.
 Apart from the challenge of working with Benton being based in California, Miss May I “really wanted to make their songs sorta over the top; there was always guitar solos and vocal parts that we’ve written in the past that we’ve always scratched because it wasn’t the safe way to go.
 However on this record we decided we’re not scratching anything; if it sounds great and it’s going along comfortable than it means it’s good and it should go on the record and that’s what we did; that’s why there’s a lot of songs that sound outside of out the box.
 This time we said we’ve given it a great try and that’s why we put it on the record.”